truemrwalker/wblwrld3/app/data/WebbleDevPack/README.md

 $scope.setProtection(newProtection);
 ```
 ###_**=== colorService ===**_ ![Property][prop]
-The `colorService` service contains a range of useful methods for color related rgb and hec color conversions etc. To access any of the specific colorService methods just call colorService (remember to also add it to the top of the controller) envoking the colorService method one is after (including any possible parameters).
+The `colorService` service contains a range of useful methods for color related rgb and hec color conversions etc. To access any of the specific colorService methods just call colorService (remember to also add it to the top of the controller) evoking the colorService method one is after (including any possible parameters).

 ####**colorService.METHOD_NAME(PARAMETERS)**